Promise (Kohmi Hirose song)

-"Promise" (stylized as "promise") is a song recorded by Japanese singer-songwriter Kohmi Hirose, from her seventh studio album, Rhapsody.
+"Promise" (stylized as "promise") is a song recorded by Japanese singer-songwriter Kohmi Hirose, from her seventh studio album, Rhapsody (1998).
 It was released on November 27, 1997, by Victor Entertainment as the album's second single.
-It is Hirose's second best-single, behind "Romance no Kamisama", selling over 600,000 copies.
-Promise was featured in commercials for the Alpen company's 1998 winter campaign.
+It is Hirose's second best-selling single, behind "Romance no Kamisama", selling over 600,000 copies.
+"Promise" was featured in commercials for the Alpen company's 1998 winter campaign.

 Internet meme

-The song was popularized on the Internet through its use in the "Get Down" (ゲッダン, Geddan) meme on Nico Nico Douga and then YouTube.
-The meme originated from glitchy gameplay footage from the Nintendo 64 game GoldenEye 007 achieved via slowly pulling the cartridge loose, but not loose enough to fully disconnect it, resulting in character models moving their limbs and bodies rapidly in abnormal fashion.
+The song was popularized on the Internet through its use in the "Get Down" (ゲッダン, Geddan) meme, which originated on Nico Nico Douga and then spread to YouTube.
+The meme featured glitchy gameplay footage from the Nintendo 64 game GoldenEye 007 achieved via slowly pulling the cartridge loose, but not loose enough to fully disconnect it, resulting in character models moving their limbs and bodies rapidly in abnormal fashion.
 People imitated the glitch in real life through stop motion and then superimposed the chorus of "Promise" over the resulting video.